nf-osi/tutorials/ai_coscientist_biomni_2025/README.md

 ### Workshop Structure

-**Community-Driven Approach**: This 90-minute workshop brings in the community for agentic co-scientist education and evaluation while showcasing Biomni and the Synapse integration through live demonstrations:
+**Blurb**: This 90-minute workshop brings in the community for agentic co-scientist education and evaluation while demoing Biomni and the new Synapse integration through live examples:

 1. **Biomni + Synapse Data Integration Demo** - How Biomni searches and utilizes data within Synapse to answer questions
 2. **Conditional Demo Options**: